McNeil Point Hike

 The Timberline Trail was originally planned to climb high above the Muddy Fork, and over the rocky alpine buttress of McNeil Point.
 But after construction had begun, trail builders realized that the route would not be possible to build, due to the terrain and persistent snowfields.
 Yet, a stone shelter had already been built at McNeil Point, and has been a favorite destination of hikers ever since.

 From the Top Spur Trailhead, follow the heavily used Top Spur trail through handsome, old-growth noble fir forest for one half mile before joining the Pacific Crest Trail (no. 2000).
 Turn right, and immediately arrive at a confusing junction of four trails.
 The trail to the right is the continuation of the Pacific Crest Trail, and the routes to the left and straight ahead are the Timberline Trail (no. 600).
 While you could go left on the Timberline Trail to reach McNeil Point (which would save about 0.6 mile), a much more scenic option is to go straight on the other leg of the Timberline Trail for a spectacular traverse around Bald Mountain.
 Following this option, pass the wilderness registration sign, and continue through dense forest until you abruptly reach the steep meadows of Bald Mountain.
-The Muddy Fork of the Sandy River rushes more than 2,000 feet below.
+The Muddy Fork of the Sandy River rushes down from the mountain more than 2,000 feet below.

 To continue to McNeil Point, turn right and continue uphill through more noble fir forest, passing the McGee Creek Trail (no. 627) at mile 1.6 (4370') and another wilderness registration sign.
 The route continues up the spine of an increasingly narrow ridge, and at the 2.5 mile mark, reach the first of two steep meadows, with even better views of the mountain.
 McNeil Point is now the obvious bluff straight ahead.